tristanaja/money-mate/README.md

 ## 🙌 Contributing

 Contributions are welcome!
-If you'd like to suggest improvements or fix bugs:
+To suggest improvements or fix bugs:

 1. Create a new branch from `main`.
 2. Implement your changes.